media-centre/makenews/README.md

 ## 5. Troubleshoot:

 * If twitter authentication page shows empty - While creating the twitter app, mention the makenews app url under the callback url, to redirect to the app after authentication
-* If login failes and console shows CORS error - Ensure that the couchdb CORS is enabled
+* If login fails and console shows CORS error - Ensure that the couchdb CORS is enabled
-* If login failes - Make sure Couchdb is running before trying to log into the application
+* If login fails - Make sure Couchdb is running before trying to log into the application
 * In case of error with facebook authentication - Facebook app( whose id is mentioned in the configuration file)  must be in active state, for the makenews app to be able to fetch data from Facebook
 * If the default Web URL suggestion are not seen - check lucene if setup is properly done
-* For Windows users, changing the server url to ‘localhost’ will not work, hence keep the server url to the default ‘127.0.0.1’
+* For Windows users, changing the server url to ‘localhost’ will not work, hence keep the server url to the default `127.0.0.1`
 * Makenews is configured to work with facebook version of v2.10.
 There could be issues cropping up if a new version is released from Facebook, which might need fixes in the code

 ## 6. Developer options:

 ### 6.a Build and Tests:
 The procedure to build the application, and get your changes working, are
-- gulp build          //build the application
+- `gulp build`
-- gulp test			//run unit test cases
+- `gulp test`
-- gulp eslint			//run static analyser
+- `gulp eslint`			//run static analyser
-- gulp clean			//cleaning dist folder
+- `gulp clean`			//cleaning dist folder

 *check the `gulpfile.js` for more gulp tasks*